Full-time hours vs. part-time hours: What you need to know

 What are my rights as a part-time worker?

-That means that part-time staff should be treated the same for:
+This means part-time staff should be treated the same when it comes to:

 Employee rights